dylanpyle/beeline/README.md

 ## How?

-There are two entry points to the codebase:
+There are three entry points to the codebase:

+- `bin/build-lookup-table.ts`
-- `bin/build-lookup-table` — Ingests `data/words` and compiles a data structure
-  to make word lookups more efficient; writes this to `data/words.lookup.json`.
+  - Ingests `data/words` and compiles a data structure to make word lookups more efficient; writes this to `data/words.lookup.json`.
+- `bin/find-words.ts <optional letters> <required letter>`
+  - A CLI interface for finding words; e.g. `bin/find-words.ts abcdef g`
+- `docs/index.html`
-- `docs/index.html` — a web frontend for looking up words against this list.
-  Compiled from the contents of `src/` and `static/`.
+  - A web frontend for finding words.
+Compiled from the contents of `src/web.ts` and `static/`.

 ## Tools